63csmith/code-refactoring/README.md

 - Removed </> for image tags

-- Changed some classes to ID's to help optimize priority

 - Changed <h2> tag to <h3>tag in the footer

 - Removed padding in header to better fit the screen.